 Toddlers (1-2 years)

 A toddler needs 11-14 hours of sleep each day.
 At around 18 months, they should switch to one nap per day that lasts for a couple of hours.
-Don’t let them nap too close to bedtime though, or it will interfere with sleep during the night.
+Don’t let them nap too close to bedtime though, or it will interfere with how much they rest during the night.
 If your toddler is having behavioral problems and is tired during the day, it may be a sign of trouble sleeping.
-Some reasons they may be struggling to sleep include:
+Some reasons they may be struggling to get the rest they need include:

 - Resistance to going to bed